Responsibilities of Applicants

 - Report to SOPHAS any changes in contact information (mailing address, email, phone number) throughout the admissions cycle.
 It is recommended applicants provide the same updates directly to the schools and programs to which they have applied.

-- Follow up on any incomplete or undelivered application statuses and/or missing materials, such as transcripts, letters of evaluation, or payments, with SOPHAS staff and facilitate the submission or re-submission of those materials to SOPHAS.
-If letters of evaluation are missing, the applicant should contact the individual evaluator to make sure the request was received and encourage timely submission.
+- Follow up on any incomplete or undelivered application statuses and/or missing materials, such as transcripts, letters of recommendation, or payments, with SOPHAS staff and facilitate the submission or re-submission of those materials to SOPHAS.
+If letters of recommendation are missing, the applicant should contact the individual recommender to make sure the request was received and encourage timely submission.
 Please note that SOPHAS is not responsible for documents which are lost in the mail.
 These items must be re-submitted to SOPHAS in a timely manner.

 - Respond immediately to all notices and questions received from SOPHAS staff and public health schools and programs.
 Applicants are responsible for checking their SOPHAS application inbox available on the Applicant Portal, as well as their personal email and voicemail for these important notices and questions.